denko-rb/denko-piboard/README.md

   - [ ] > 1 interface
   - [x] WS2812 addressable LED via SPI MOSI
   - [ ] SPI Listeners from `denko`
-  - **Note**:  Set up the SPI interface to bind the `CS0` select pin, and no others.
-Pins bound to the SPI interface cannot be used for GPIO, and bindings cannot be changed without rebooting. `PiBoard` can use `CS0` (give the associated GPIO number) **OR** any arbitrary GPIO as a SPI device select pin.
+  - **Note**:  Let SPI interfaces bind the `CS0` select pin and no others.
+Bound select pins cannot be used as regular GPIO, and bindings cannot be changed without rebooting. `PiBoard` can use `CS0` (give the associated GPIO number) **OR** any arbitrary GPIO as a SPI select pin.
 - [ ] UART
 - [x] Ultrasonic Input (for HC-SR04 and similar)
 - [x] Pulse Sequence Input (for DHT enviro sensors and similar)